LIONS-EPFL/pntk/README.md

 @inproceedings{
 wu2022extrapolation,
-title={Extrapolation and Spectral Bias of Neural Nets with Hadamard Product: a Polynomial Net Study}, author={Yongtao Wu and Zhenyu Zhu and Fanghui Liu and Grigorios Chrysos and Volkan Cevher}, booktitle={Advances in Neural Information Processing Systems}, year={2022},
+title={Extrapolation and Spectral Bias of Neural Nets with Hadamard Product: a Polynomial Net Study}, author={Yongtao Wu and Zhenyu Zhu and Fanghui Liu and Grigorios G Chrysos and Volkan Cevher}, booktitle={Advances in Neural Information Processing Systems}, year={2022},
 }